What is tooth enamel?

 When enamel erodes, the tooth is more susceptible to cavities or tooth decay.
 When the tooth decay enters the hard enamel, it has entry to the main body of the tooth.

 Small cavities may cause no problems at first.
 But as cavities grow and penetrate the tooth, they can affect the tiny nerve fibers, resulting in an extremely painful abscess or infection.

 How do you prevent enamel loss?

-- Eliminate highly acidic foods and drinks from your diet such as carbonated sodas, lemons, and other citrus fruits and juices.
-Rinse your mouth immediately with clear water after eating acidic foods or drinking acidic drinks.
+- Exclude highly acidic foods and drinks from your diet such as carbonated sodas, lemons, and other citrus fruits and juices.
+When you have something with acid, have it at mealtimes to make it easier on your enamel.
+You can also switch to things like low-acid orange juice.
+Rinse your mouth right away with clear water after eating acidic foods or drinking acidic drinks.

 - Use a straw when you drink acidic drinks.
 The straw pushes the liquid to the back of your mouth, avoiding your teeth.